Ekanpat/Ekanpat/README.md

 - 👋 Hi, I’m @Ekanpat
-- 👀 I’m interested in algorithms & other financial data stuff
+- 👀 I’m interested in algorithms & other financial data stuff.
+I am also a cloud computing enthusiast!
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on various projects preferably financial services and health sector.
 - 📫 How to reach me?
 Just chek my bio and send me an email!